 First bred by Charles Zimmerman as part of a USDA breeding program in the 1970s, Columbus has an unknown lineage.
 It is often referred to as CTZ (Columbus / Tomahawk / Zeus) due to Hopunion and YCH attempting to register the same hop with different names, even though it is genetically distinct from Zeus hops.

-Columbus has an earthy and spicy character that works great a bittering hop.
+Columbus has an earthy, spicy character that works excellently as a bittering hop.
 Plus, when you use it as an aroma addition, it produces more floral and citrus notes that can be very aromatic.

 |Country of Origin:||United States|

 Where To Buy Columbus Hops